 Once I knew the hands-on ban was on the way, I bought and tried four different options for hands-free iPhone use.
 I didn’t plan on getting four different solutions, but that’s how many it took to find one that met my needs.
 Prices vary from free to $129; you may find a solution I discarded works for you.

 Apple iPhone Headset — The original headset that comes with an iPhone (free with iPhone, or $29 purchased separately) is a good, workable solution.
 A microphone is embedded in the wire leading to one earbud, about 6 inches (15 cm) down the wire.
 This square block also contains an integrated multi-purpose press button.
 When a call comes in, squeezing the button answers the call; squeezing it again at the end of the call hangs up.
 When you’re driving, you don’t need to pick up the phone at all – simply pinch the microphone switch.
 If a call comes in while you’re listening to music or a podcast, the audio is paused in favor of your ringtone and then the call itself.
-The audio resumes automatically when you hang up.
+The audio resumes automatically when you

 No one I called reported any interference when I was driving the car with the window up.
 Thanks to a windscreen built into the microphone, they could also hear me over the wind noise with the window down.
 I find the earbuds to be comfortable (some people do not), and the overall wire length is sufficient to lay the iPhone on the console or car seat.

 I don’t use the iPhone headset as my main solution (as you’ll read below), but because it came with the iPhone and takes up hardly any space, I keep it in my car as a backup.

 One flaw with the earbuds, however, is that you typically have both left and right buds in at the same time, which might qualify under the laws of some states and countries as wearing illegal headphones.
 (See “Handsfree iPhone Call Leads to Ticket,” 2007-09-13.)